cmusatyalab/gabriel/client/legacy-hololens-client/README.md

 1. [gabriel-holo-client](gabriel-holo-client) is the Unity Project Directory.
 Select this directory when opening this project in Unity.
 2. [gabriel-holo-client/App](gabriel-holo-client/App) is the Visual Studio Solution.
    1. If you simply want to run the client, open [gabriel-holo-client/App/gabriel-holo-client.sln](gabriel-holo-client/App/gabriel-holo-client.sln) in Visual studio.
 You can deploy it to the HoloLens using [these instructions](https://docs.microsoft.com/en-us/windows/mixed-reality/using-visual-studio).
-   2. The `Build Visual Studio SLN` button in Unity will create a build of the client equivalent to what currently exists in `gabriel-holo-client/App`.
+   2. The `Build Visual Studio SLN` button in Unity will create a build of the client similar to what currently exists in `gabriel-holo-client/App`.